tc39/proposal-built-in-modules/README.md

 modules are available across these implementations (not considering implementation constraints, vendor timelines or version differences).

-It is completely feasable that more namespaces are introduced which are goverened by other standards bodies or organizations.
+It is completely feasible that more namespaces are introduced which are governed by other standards bodies or organizations.
 However it is important that these namespaces stay independent of each other to avoid conflicts, hamper development within namespaces due to outside pollution or time constraints due to dependencies on other organizations.